WilliamMcKenzie/lagso_evolution/README.md

 They can do 4 things, move forwards in whichever direction they are facing, turn left/right, and stop (m, l, r, s).
 Initially they can have a "AI String" which is 3 characters long and loops infinitely, going through 1 character each game tick.
 This dictates their behaviour, for example the ai string "mls" would make a creature that coninously goes forwards, turns left, then sleeps for a turn.
 Each move consumes energy which can be decided in the settings.

+Creatures can reproduce when they have a set energy (defaults to 100), which has a chance of slightly mutating them, and when they die they drop a 50 energy food.

 # Utility Tools
 Top Bar: You can place down whichever object is selected onto the canvas by clicking the square you want to place it on.
 You can place terrain, food, or creatures.